open5e/open5e/source/monsters/tome-of-beasts/H/hulking-whelp.rst

 is done.
-Nearby creatures and objects are pushed to the nearest available space and must make a successful DC 15 Strength saving throw or fall prone.
+Nearby creatures and objects are pushed to the nearest available space and must make a successful DC 15 Strength saving throw or fall :ref:`srd:prone`.
 Weapons, armor, and other objects worn or carried by the hulking whelp grow (and shrink again) proportionally when it changes size.
 Overcome by raw emotion,